stevepurdie/saap-docs/content/legal-documents/dpa.md

     1. STAKATER reserves the right to modify this DPA at any time and will notify customers of the changes in a suitable manner, including electronically.

-    1. Any changes or additions to this DPA will become a binding part of the agreement unless the Customer objects within 30 days of being informed of the amended provisions.
+    1. Any changes or additions to this DPA will become a binding part of the agreement unless the Customer objects within thirty (30) days of being informed of the amended provisions.

     1. If any provision of this DPA or the remaining contract is found to be invalid, ineffective, or unenforceable, such provision shall be replaced with a valid and enforceable provision that best reflects the intent of the original provision and corresponds to the economic balance of the Parties.